 There are four ways of retiring from the Local Government Pension Scheme (LGPS).

-If you have been a member of the Local Government Pension Scheme (LGPS) for at least 2 years or have transferred previous pension rights into the scheme, you can choose to retire with payment of your pension benefits from age 55.
+If you have been a member of the Local Government Pension Scheme (LGPS) for at least 2 years or have transferred previous pension rights into the scheme, you can choose to retire with payment of your pension benefits from age 55 (this will increase to age 57 from 6 April 2028).
 To take Voluntary Retirement you have to leave employment.

 However, if you retire before your Normal Pension Age (NPA), your benefits will be reduced to take account of the early payment.

 The reduction is calculated using the factors and guidance issued by the Government Actuary’s Department (GAD).
 Take a look at these Early Retirement Factors , to give you a guideline of the percentage of reductions.
 If the number of years is not exact, the reduction percentages are calculated between the two ages.